upes-open/OSoC-25-FormEase/README.md

-# 📁 FormEase – Smart Utility Extension for Online Applications
+# FormEase – Smart Utility Extension for Online Applications

 **FormEase** is a lightweight Chrome Extension that allows users to **resize, compress, and convert images and videos directly on any webpage** with a file upload field.
 It removes the need for external tools by embedding a floating, in-browser editing toolbox—ensuring privacy, speed, and convenience for users filling out online forms or any other service.

----

-## 🚀 Features

-- 🖼️ Resize and convert images (JPG, PNG, WEBP) using `Pica.js`
-- 🎞️ Compress and convert videos (MP4, WebM) with `ffmpeg.wasm`
-- 🧩 Automatically replaces original uploaded file with processed version
-- 🔒 Fully client-side – no server interaction, ensuring complete privacy
-- ⚡ Lightweight and works on **any website**

 ---